IMG_2519.JPG

 Holy Mess is a place of truth-telling, messy living, and meaning-making.
 It is a place to feel less alone when wading through the goo seems futile.
 A place to ask questions that don’t have easy answers (and may not have answers at all).

-On this site, you'll find writing prompts, a serial memoir about my cancer experiences at the ages of 33 and 46, a well-spring of resources for messy living, and services I offer to support humans in their journeys of messy living.
+On this site, you'll find nonfiction writing about cancer and other life messes, resources, and writing prompts to support humans in their journeys of messy living.
 If you’ve survived anything, you’re part of the tribe.
 Thanks for showing up.